Dakes/WaniKaniCommunityMnemonics2/README.md

 `item = 林`
 `type = k/v/r` (Kanji, Vocabulary, Radical)
 ### get all mnemonics
 returns a json of all available items with the key being Type+Item.
+This might take up to 60s or longer.
 `exec = getall`
 #### put/update mnemonic
 `exec = put`